-- We will continue to supply materials and supplies to support the best first instruction within the school day for all classes based on the feedback and needs of the site staff and the student data- specifically the needs of our target student groups- African American, SWD, Homeless, and Two or More races. - We will continue to purchase 21st-century programs that will be closely monitored for use by all site staff and limit the number of programs to ensure fidelity and usage of the programs with data analysis and program monitoring by admin- Accelerated Reader, Lexia, etc - Substitute coverage will be provided for grade level collaboration, data analysis with admin/ site coach, and for PLC planning time based on District and Admin guidelines, along with certificated extra duty for teachers to collaborate and analyze data outside of the contracted school day. - We will provide three 5.75-hour bilingual aides to support not only our ELL learners but all learners through targeted during-the-school-day interventions that will be closely monitored through PLC data analysis for grades 1-5; this will include our students with disabilities who are in the resource and speech setting.
-The students with disabilities from our SDC classes will also receive in-class interventions from their SDC teachers and classroom support aides. - Extra duty for classified staff will be provided to support the translations and parent engagement with parent-teacher conferences and parent outreach/parent engagement/student academic growth for parent-teacher conferences and at other times during the school year. - If there is any additional funding, it will be earmarked for tier 2 student academic interventions and supports - A focus on academics for all students in Math and ELA, along with students with disabilities, will be targeted, and strategies will be focused on interim assessments and data analysis.
+- We will continue to supply materials and supplies to support the best first instruction within the school day for all classes based on the feedback and needs of the site staff and the student data- specifically the needs of our target student groups- African American, SWD, Homeless, and Two or More races. - We will continue to purchase 21st-century programs that will be closely monitored for use by all site staff and limit the number of programs to ensure fidelity and usage of the programs with data analysis and program monitoring by admin- Accelerated Reader, Lexia, etc to meet the academic needs of our target student groups- African American, SWD, Homeless, and Two or More races. - Substitute coverage will be provided for grade level collaboration, data analysis with admin/ site coach, and for PLC planning time based on District and Admin guidelines, along with certificated extra duty for teachers to collaborate and analyze data outside of the contracted school day with a focus to meet the academic needs of our target student groups- African American, SWD, Homeless, and Two or More races. - We will provide three 5.75-hour bilingual aides to support not only our ELL learners but all learners through targeted during-the-school-day interventions that will be closely monitored through PLC data analysis for grades 1-5; this will include our students with disabilities who are in the resource and speech setting.
+The students with disabilities from our SDC classes will also receive in-class interventions from their SDC teachers and classroom support aides. - Extra duty for classified staff will be provided to support the translations and parent engagement with parent-teacher conferences and parent outreach/parent engagement/ student academic growth for parent-teacher conferences and at other times during the school year. - If there is any additional funding, it will be earmarked for tier 2 student academic interventions and supports to meet the needs of all students but with a focus on the academic needs of our target student groups- African American, SWD, Homeless, and Two or More races. - A focus on academics for all students in Math and ELA, along with students with disabilities, will be targeted, and strategies will be focused on interim assessments and data analysis.